-A driver convicted of a first DUI charge in Idaho can expect administrative actions on their record (license suspension) and criminal penalties (fines and jail time).
-The first DUI is the last for many convicted drivers, and so most of the criminal charges in court are first time offenses.
+A driver convicted of a first DUI charge in Idaho can expect administrative actions on their record (license suspension) and also criminal penalties (fines and jail time).
+The first DUI is the last for many convicted drivers, so most of the criminal charges in court are first time offenses.
 (If you are looking for general information on DUI charges, go here.)

 Here are some penalties allowed under Idaho law for DUI first offense convictions:

 Mandatory 90 day (max 180 days) driver’s license suspension

 The first 30 days of the suspension will be absolute (meaning no work privileges).
 During the remaining 60-120 days, you can petition the court for work privileges.
 The court may also backdate your license suspension to the first day the department of transportation suspended your license.

 DUI convictions are subject to different evaluation techniques, like rehabilitation, counseling and the Ignition Interlock Device (IID).
 If the IID is required, the driver will have to blow into a breathalyzer to start the ignition of the car.
 The installation and maintenance of the device is all at the driver’s expense.
 The IID is typically required after a second DUI.